chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife tag </knife_tag.html>`_
      - .. tag knife_tag_summary

-       The ``knife tag`` subcommand is used to apply tags to nodes on a Chef server.
+       Use the ``knife tag`` subcommand to apply tags to nodes on a Chef server.

        .. end_tag